 Contributed professional fees consist of accounting services provided by a CPA firm.
-The professional fees are valued by the CPA firm based on the hourly rates.
+The professional fees are valued by the CPA firm based on the hourly rate of the various professionals.

 Contributed repairs and maintenance consist of plants, inspections and maintenance work.
 The plants are valued based on the cost.
 The contributed services are valued based on the hourly rate of the various professionals.